anhnguyendepocen/GIS2017/EDA_Excel.md

+# Lessons from Exploratory Data Analysis:
+1. Check your data _before_ you analyze it
+ * geographic
+ * categorical
+ * numeric
+2. Plot your data to better understand it
+3. Exploratory data analysis is useful to:
+ * assess the quality of your data
+ * learn about your data
+ * analyze your data

 ## Exploratory Data Analysis using Excel
 * Define your analytical question: What is the primary question you would like to answer with the data?
   * What are the trends in HIV positivity rates for the last four quarters?